 On June 2, 2020, the District issued \$55,985,000 of 2020 Revenue Certificates of Participation (COPs).
 The issuance proceeds were used to finance improvements to the District Water System, including but not limited to: (i) the construction of two new groundwater production wells to increase groundwater production capacity, (ii) the rehabilitation of two reservoirs currently in operation, (iii) the development and construction of an outreach center at the Mesa Water Reliability Facility (MWRF), (iv) the rehabilitation and/or abandonment of nine large vaults, and (v) the scheduled annual replacements of hydrants, vales and meters.
-The COPs were issued at a premium of \$14,346,984 which will be amortized over the life of the debt service, which is approximately
+The COPs were issued at a premium of \$14,346,984 which will be amortized over the life of the debt service, which is approximately 30 years.
+Principal is payable on March 15th of each year and interest payments are payable on March 15th and September 15th each year, commencing September 15, 2020 with interest rates ranging from of 3.0% to 5.0%.
+The COPs are scheduled to mature on March 15, 2050.

-Note 6: Long-Term Debt (Continued)
+NOTE 6: LONG-TERM DEBT (CONTINUED)